Quicr/quicr-protocol-spec/moq-arch.md

 saved at the on-path Relays, this allowing for "short-circuited" delivery of published data at the relays.
-In the above example, Bob gets Alice's published data directly from Relay-A instead of hairpinning from the Origin Relay.
+In the above example, Bob gets Alice's published data directly from Relay-A instead of hair-pinning from the Origin Relay.
 Carl and Derek, however get their video stream relayed from Alice via Origin Relay and Relay-B.